nugaon/blackjack-game/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+# Description
+This app appends a frontend to the [blackjack-engine](https://github.com/nugaon/blackjack-engine) project for demo purpose.

 ## Available Scripts